contentauth/c2pa-python/tests/perf/README.md

 ### Temporary allocations

 `<scenario>-temporary.html` shows temporary allocations, meaning memory that is allocated and then freed almost immediately (memray's threshold is one allocation: a block is temporary if it is freed before more than one other allocation happens).
 The memory is returned, so these are not leaks, but they are churn: high allocation and free turnover that costs CPU and can fragment the heap.
 A scenario doing lots of short-lived work can show heavy temporary allocations while `leaked_bytes` stays flat.

-Open the file in a browser to see which call sites are responsible.
-The view may be sparse or empty if a scenario does little churn.
-Note that temporary allocations are not part of the baseline regression check: that graph is a debugging aid only.

 ### When to update the baseline